 For more information, see Ellyn Satter's website.

-The UHS registered dietician helps people to eat mindfully.
+The UHS registered dietician has great resources to help people learn to eat mindfully.
 See Nutrition Clinic for information.